vmware/vic/doc/design/docker-rename.md

     - Network alias should be updated.
     - If `--link` is used when creating the container, HostConfig of relevant containers should be updated.
     - The containerName shown in `/etc/host` within the container should be updated.
 Proposal: Remove containerName from `/etc/host`; docker does not put the containerName in this file.
-For backward compatibility, if we rename a container which is created with containerName in its `/etc/host`, we use the VMware RPC API's guestinfo facility.
+For backward compatibility, if we rename a container which is created with containerName in its `/etc/host`, we use the VMware RPC API's guestinfo facility to update `/etc/host`.

   - Storage: Nothing needs to be updated if we set the storage folder name to containerID.